 Johnson & Johnson places an emphasis on the health of women and children, works to improve the quality of the healthcare system, and makes sure everyone can afford necessary surgical procedures.
 Not only does the firm give catastrophe aid and goods donations, but it also offers new solutions to worldwide illness concerns.
 The organization uses partnerships, cooperation, technology, and creative programming to make a difference on a global and local scale.

-For active workers, the corporation will match their donations two to one (up to $20,000), while retirees will get a matching donation of one dollar for every dollar they provide (up to $10,000).
+For active workers, the company matches employee donations two to one (up to $20,000), while retirees will get a matching donation of one dollar for every dollar they provide (up to $10,000).

 #3 Microsoft’s Volunteer Program

 Microsoft consistently ranks among the best corporations in terms of their CSR efforts.
 Their CSR efforts include a grant program for volunteers.
 In exchange for each volunteer hour, the program will make a $25 contribution to the charity of the employee’s choosing.
 More than three million hours of volunteer time are contributed each year by Microsoft employees.

 There are several reasons why Microsoft’s grant program for volunteers has been so successful.
 To start, it provides incentives for staff to participate in corporate volunteering.
 Second, it gives workers more say over the organizations they support.
 The corporate office of Microsoft may decide to make a large gift to a charity.
 Allowing workers to donate to a cause of their choosing increases participation and buy-in.

 The return on investment (ROI) of your CSR approach may be greatly improved by allowing employees some say in the matter.
 Think of introducing employee-enriching initiatives or providing resources.
 This enables people to have an effect on the issues they care deeply about.

 #4 Penguin Random House and Its Student Loan Discount Program